youssefBelamine/product-management-app-laravel-12-react-js-starter-kit/README.md

 A modern and elegant **Product Management System** built with **Laravel 12**, **Inertia.js**, **React**, **TypeScript**, and **Shadcn UI**.
 This app allows you to manage your products efficiently — add, edit, delete, upload images, and control stock — all in one clean and interactive dashboard.

+- The products informations are scraped from amazon with the help of Apify platform and his amazon product scraped Actor

 ---

 ## 🚀 Tech Stack